GuilhermeTHR/qr-code-component/README.md

 ### What I learned

-I learned in this exercise how to use max-width to make my project responsive
+I learned in this exercise how to use max-width to make my project responsive.

-**Note: Delete this note and the content within this section and replace with your own learnings.**
+I also used the application: PureRef to get as close as possible to the layout which was left to follow as a reference

 ## Author